-• "Catalog Rights" define a student's right to the set of requirements, conditions and policies in which he/she was admitted into the program.
-Both undergraduate and graduate

-• As we continue to improve our program and services to meet the educational needs of the 21st century, policies might be created, edited and/or renamed.
+- "Catalog Rights" define a student's right to the set of requirements, conditions and policies in which he/she was admitted into the program.
+Both undergraduate and graduate students acquire "Catalog Rights" through their continuous attendance.
+Continuous attendance is defined as maintaining uninterrupted enrollment in the program and adhering to the attendance policy (See 8.1 Attendance Policy).
+A student impacted by circumstances beyond their control may request the Office of Academic Programs to consider his/her situation and allow them to maintain "Catalog Rights".
+The Academic Program Committee will review and make the final decision. - As we continue to improve our program and services to meet the educational needs of the 21st century, policies might be created, edited and/or renamed.
 As part of the enrollment agreement, it is the obligation of the student to become familiar with the latest catalog's content from Virscend University.
 Furthermore, while we make every effort to ensure that we provide students with the most updated information, there may be instances where this may not be so.
 In such cases, we ask students to contact the office in charge of their respective concerns.